President (government title): Semi-presidential systems

 A second system is the semi-presidential system, also known as the French model.
 In this system, as in the parliamentary system, there are both a president and a prime minister; but unlike the parliamentary system, the president may have significant day-to-day power.
 For example, in France, when their party controls the majority of seats in the National Assembly, the president can operate closely with the parliament and prime minister, and work towards a common agenda.
 When the National Assembly is controlled by their opponents, however, the president can find themselves marginalized with the opposition party prime minister exercising most of the power.
 Though the prime minister remains an appointee of the president, the president must obey the rules of parliament, and select a leader from the house's majority holding party.
 Thus, sometimes the president and prime minister can be allies, sometimes rivals; the latter situation is known in France as cohabitation.
 Variants of the French semi-presidential system, developed at the beginning of the Fifth Republic by Charles de Gaulle, are used in France, Portugal, Romania, Sri Lanka and several post-colonial countries which have emulated the French model.
 In Finland, although the 2000 constitution moved towards a ceremonial presidency, the system is still formally semi-presidential, with the president of Finland retaining e.g. foreign policy and appointment powers.

+Sri Lanka, formerly the Dominion of Ceylon, declared itself a Republic in 1972.
+It introduced a Westminster style Parliamentary system, with William Gopallawa as the nominal Head of State, styled as the President.
+In 1978, J. R. Jayawardene Introduced the 2nd Republican Constitution with a Semi-Presidential System.